 That’s because the slot machines are only allowed at approved diesel fuel truck stops.
 By the end of September, there were just seven locations, each with just five machines.

 The first machines went live in mid-August of 2019, with more locations and machines added in September.

-According to the Pennsylvania Gaming Control Board (PGCB), video gambling terminals (VGTs) are very similar to the slot machines you might find at any one of 12 Pennsylvania casinos.
+According to the Pennsylvania Gaming Control Board (PGCB), VGTs are very similar to the slot machines you might find at any one of 12 Pennsylvania casinos.
 Every VGT play has a randomly generated outcome from the previous play, the same way it does at a slot machine.

-They are not up and running in Pennsylvania yet.
-But when they are, VGTs will accept only cash, no credit or debit cards.
-By law, the maximum bet allowed on a VGT will be $5.
-The maximum payout will be $1,000.
+VGTs accept only cash, no credit or debit cards.
+By law, the maximum bet allowed on a VGT is $5.
+The maximum payout is $1,000.

-The law also ensures the minimum theoretical payout percentage for VGTs is 85 percent.
-Of course, that is the same return to player rate slot machines are mandated to provide in Pennsylvania casinos.
-Essentially, it means that over the long haul, VGTs in PA should pay out 85 cents of every dollar put into them.
+The law requires a minimum theoretical payout percentage for VGTs of 85 percent.
+That’s the same return to player rate slot machines must provide in Pennsylvania casinos.
+That means that over the long haul, VGTs in PA should pay out 85 cents of every dollar put into them.

 Illegal VGTs in PA

 Researchers estimate there are as many as 40,000 illegal VGTs operating at various bars, restaurants, and social clubs across Pennsylvania today.